tkn-tub/ns3-gym/src/network/doc/error-model.rst

 pattern of ``CreateObject<>()``.
 They have configuration attributes.

-An ErrorModel can be applied anywhere, but are commonly deployed on NetDevice models so that artificial losses (mimicing channel losses) can be induced.
+An ErrorModel can be applied anywhere, but are commonly deployed on NetDevice models so that artificial losses (mimicking channel losses) can be induced.

 Scope and Limitations